panaverse/learn-nextjs/step10_metadata/README.md

-# Images in Next.js
+# Handling metadata in Next.js

-Read Pages 44-49 of Chapter 3 of the [Real World Next.js](https://www.packtpub.com/product/real-world-next-js/9781801073493)
+Read Pages 52-53 of Chapter 3 of the [Real World Next.js](https://www.packtpub.com/product/real-world-next-js/9781801073493)

-Create pages/index.tsx and add Image component
+Create pages/index.tsx and pages/about.tsx files

 npm run dev

-Now open the project in the browser:
+Now open the project in the browser, and view source of the page

 http://localhost:3000

+You can navigate to the about page, and view source of the page